thangarajvisolve/Sample/README.markdown

 <h6>PULSE OXIMETER:</h6>

-**4.1.Pulse oximeter publisher** shall be started by passing the various options suffix to the command .
+**4.1.
+Pulse oximeter publisher** shall be started by passing the various options suffix to the command .

         $ ./pulseox-pub